 Don’t let your points go unused for too long because they expire 48 months after they’re added to your rewards account.

-The best way to maximize the value of the PNC points Visa Credit Card is to qualify for the 75% relationship bonus on points, and then always use your points to book airfare, hotels or other travel through the bank’s rewards portal.
-This would give you an average 2.1 cents per $1 value, better than what you’ll get on flexible travel cards including Discover it Miles or Capital One VentureOne.
+The best way to maximize the value of the PNC points Visa Credit Card is to qualify for the 75% relationship bonus on points, and then always use your points to book airfare, hotels, or other travel through the bank’s rewards portal.
+This would give you an average value of 2.1 cents per $1 spent, better than what you’ll get on some flexible travel cards.

 Also, take advantage of the card’s introductory 0% APR promotion to finance a large purchase or transfer a balance from another higher-APR card.
 Just make sure to transfer any balances within your first 90 days to get the 12-month interest-free period, and don’t forget to make sure you’ll save on interest after factoring in the 3% balance transfer fee.

-Depending on how much you finance through the 0% APR period and pay off before the period ends, it could save you hundreds of dollars on interest.
+Depending on how much you finance through the 0% APR period and pay off before the period ends, the 0% promotions could save you hundreds of dollars in interest.

-PNC ranked “among the best” in regional credit card companies in the 2019 J.D.
-Power U.S. Credit Card Satisfaction Survey, scoring second place among 11 issuers.
+PNC ranked among the best in regional credit card companies in the 2020 J.D.
+Power U.S. Credit Card Satisfaction Survey, scoring third place among 11 issuers.

 The bank provides access to customer service seven days a week (but hours are limited).
-Also, you can chat with an agent through the bank’s website and manage your account online or via the PNC Bank mobile app.
+Also, you can manage your account online or via the PNC Bank mobile app.
 In addition, you get complimentary access to your credit score through PNC’s partnership with Experian, one of the three main credit reporting agencies.

-Cardholders can lock their credit card if they misplace it, a handy feature that can prevent someone from making unauthorized purchases while you look for it.
+You can lock your credit card if you misplace it, a handy feature that can prevent someone from making unauthorized purchases while you look for the card.

-The card can be contactless, too.
+It also contains contactless payment technology.
 You can tap your card on a contactless-enabled reader instead of swiping or inserting it.
-This method is just as secure as using your card’s chip but provides a faster checkout experience.
+This method is just as secure as using your card’s EMV chip but provides a faster checkout experience.